At a Glance

 - Strong oral and written communication skills.

-- Attention to detail and ability to function in a team environment.
+- Ability to function in a team environment.

-- Gains experience in interpreting, summarizing, and presenting statistical and medical information with supervision for quality and accuracy of content.
+- Gains experience in interpreting, summarizing, and presenting statistical and medical information to ensure quality and accuracy of content with supervision.

-- Emerging leadership skills in project and process management, time management, influencing, negotiating, and taking initiative; resolves basic problems independently and more complex problems with supervision.
+- Emerging leadership skills, both in project and process management as well as in time management (influencing, negotiating, assertiveness, taking initiative).
+Resolves basic problems independently and more complex problems with supervision.

 - Develops and applies knowledge of regulatory guidance documents such as ICH requirements.